 Some people want to do their own research during this time.
 This may include through internet searches and on social media.
-While there is a lot out there that can be helpful, it is worth remembering that:
+While there is lots out there that can be helpful, it is worth remembering that:

-- no two families have the same personal circumstances - no two children are impacted by their SMA in the same way - no two children respond in the same way to any treatment.
+- no two families have the same personal circumstances - no two children are the same in terms of the impact of their SMA - no two children respond in the same way to any treatment.